 Reading Labels for Calories, Fats, Sugar, and Salt is Dieting Secret Number Two

 Also, what I found helpful is taking time to read food labels not just the advertising on the box, jar, or can.
 The small print with the ingredient list is where truth lies not the blatant claim in large letters that may fool you into thinking the product is healthier or has lower calories than it does.

 Dieting Secret Number Three is Treat Yourself Occasionally

 Another reason I honestly believe that a lot of people fail with diets is because of feeling deprived of foods they love.
 Therefore, you can eat high calorie or high fat like a small piece of cake or ice cream if you use moderation and balance out what else you eat through the day to make up for it.
 When you need to eat cake, try to eat a lighter meal of, perhaps, a bowl of soup or hard-boiled eggs, etc.

 Something else that I have been doing is eating a piece of fruit or a cup of soup before a meal.
 This helps fill you up while adding extra fiber, vitamins and minerals.

 I think people fail at their diet because they crash and burn trying to live up to eating habits that are unrealistic in our modern lives.
 Try to follow your diet six days a week the best that you can, but tell yourself that one day on the weekend is your “treat” day whether it is sweets or salt that you crave.
 If you try that, you’ll be surprised at how much willpower you’ll gain with something to look forward on your “treat” day.

-Let me know your thoughts and if you try this because this has been helpful for me.
+Let me know your thoughts and if you try these dieting secrets because they have been helpful for me.
 For more doable dieting advice, you might want to read my earlier post.
 I truly hope it works for you, too!